13 Solving the model

 "LU" Standard LU decomposition.
 The most robust and potentially slowest for large models. n_tasks must be 1L.
 Works with both static and dynamic models

 "DBBD" Doubly bordered block diagonal.
-Parallel solution method for static models.
+Parallel solution method for static models only.
 Potentially faster than "LU" although less robust

 "SBBD" Singly bordered block diagonal.
-Parallel solution method for intertemporal models.
+Parallel solution method for intertemporal models only.
 Potentially faster than "LU" although less robust

 13.5 Solution methods